 § 9-1-14.1 Limitation on malpractice actions. –(2) In respect to those injuries or damages due to acts of medical, veterinarian, accounting, or insurance or real estate agent or broker malpractice which could not in the exercise of reasonable diligence be discoverable at the time of the occurrence of the incident which gave rise to the action, suit shall be commenced within three (3) years of the time that the act or acts of the malpractice should, in the exercise of reasonable diligence, have been discovered.

-In many cases, medical malpractice cases are difficult to navigate and require a significant amount of time to resolve.
-Choosing an experienced malpractice attorney who can orchestrate the process of complex malpractice litigation is vital to the outcome of your case.
 If you feel like you have a malpractice case, you should contact a personal injury lawyer who is familiar with the medical malpractice field.
 If you or a loved one has suffered an injury or death due to a medical malpractice error, contact Attorney Bank for a free consultation.
 He will review your case in depth and offer you the help you need to manage the challenging circumstance you're facing.
 Call (401) 229-5088 today to schedule your free consultation with Medical Malpractice Attorney Chad Bank.